dirkpetersen/nvflare-cancer/README.md

 ## Installing Dashboard

 The NVFlare dashboard will be created in an isolated AWS account.
-Please see these instructions to [create the dashboard in AWS](https://nvflare.readthedocs.io/en/main/real_world_fl/cloud_deployment.html#create-dashboard-on-aws) or use this command and enter the email address of the `Project Admin` when prompted.
+Please see these instructions to [create the dashboard on AWS](https://nvflare.readthedocs.io/en/main/real_world_fl/cloud_deployment.html#create-dashboard-on-aws) or use this command and enter the email address of the `Project Admin` when prompted.

 ```
 nvflare dashboard --cloud aws